J. F. Sharp

-James Fletcher Sharp (1865-1927) was born on a farm on March 2, 1865, in Adams County, Illinois to James and Permelia Jane (nee Bates) Sharp.
+James Fletcher Sharp (1865-1927) was a Justice of the Supreme Court of Oklahoma.
+He was born on a farm on March 2, 1865, in Adams County, Illinois to James and Permelia Jane (née Bates) Sharp.
 He was the first of four boys in the family and one of two who survived to adulthood.
 Although he grew up on a farm, he got his primary education in public schools.
 Then he spent four years at Craddock College in Quincy, Illinois.
 He then enrolled in Missouri State University where he earned an LL.B. in 1889.
 He was promptly admitted to practice in Howard County, Missouri.